Ground Turkey Pasta

 Trying to figure out what to make with ground turkey?
 This ground turkey recipe is so filling, savory, and crowd-pleasing.
 It has 42g protein/serving and was inspired by a meal my mom made us as kids at least once a week.
 It’s made with macaroni shells and the most delicious ground turkey red sauce that has a bit of cream added right at the end.
 It’s served with parmesan cheese and fresh parsley.

 PS: if you love this recipe, try our Ground Chicken Bolognese, but swap the chicken for lean ground turkey!
+And, if you love ground beef recipes, try our famous beef chili!

 What You Need for Ground Turkey Pasta